binfordn/capital_gains_calculator/README.md

 # Capital Gains and Losses Calculator
-Calculates the total cost basis, proceeds, and short/long-term gains/losses given a list of transactions.
+Given a list of transactions, calculates the total cost basis, proceeds, and short/long-term gains/losses using the FIFO (first in, first out) method.
 ## Instructions
 ### 1. Pre-setup
 Install Python on your computer if it is not there already: https://wiki.python.org/moin/BeginnersGuide/Download